Home Legal Product Disclosure Statement

 (b) Transaction Fees – see section 5.5(b) of this PDS, above.
 Please note that more than one Transaction Fee may be incurred if you are transferring funds to multiple Recipient Accounts; and

-The significant general benefits of entering into a GCA and the other foreign exchange transactions offered under this PDS are outlined in section 10, below.
-The significant specific benefits of entering into a GCA are as follows:
+The significant general benefits of the OFX products and services referred to in this PDS are outlined in section 10, below.
+The significant specific benefits of having an OFX Card are as follows:

-The general risks of entering into a GCA and any other transaction referred to in this PDS are set out in section 11, below.
-The significant specific risks involved in using the GCA service are:
+The general risks of the OFX products and services referred to in this PDS are outlined in section 11, below.
+The significant specific risks of having an OFX Card are as follows:

 OFX offers: